There are many ways athletes can maximize their workouts with the use of a slide board.

 First, you will stand on one end of the board, next to the bumper.

-Then you will perform a lateral slide from one end to the other.
+Then you will perform a lateral slide, shifting your body weight from one end to the oth

 Finally, push off with the foot closest to the opposite bumper and slide with the trailing leg.